brettchalupa/LonelyPaddle/README.md

 - Start the test server with: `lime test html5 -debug`
 - Update the build with: `lime build html5 -debug`
-- Update assets with `lime update neko`

 ### Building

-Build the game for playing with: `lime build html5 -final -clean`
+Build the game for distribution with: `lime build html5 -final -clean`